Los Angeles school year begins amid fears over immigration enforcement

-LOS ANGELES (AP) — Los Angeles students and teachers return to class for the new academic year Thursday under a cloud of apprehension after a summer filled with immigration raids and amid worries that schools could become a target in the Trump administration's aggressive crackdown.
+LOS ANGELES (AP) — Los Angeles students and teachers return to class for the new academic year on Thursday under a cloud of apprehension after a summer filled with immigration raids and amid worries that schools could become targets in the Trump administration's aggressive crackdown.

-Los Angeles Unified School District Superintendent Alberto Carvalho has urged immigration authorities not to conduct enforcement activity within a two-block radius around schools starting an hour before the school day begins and until one hour after it classes let out.
+Los Angeles Unified School District Superintendent Alberto Carvalho has urged immigration authorities not to conduct enforcement activity within a two-block radius of schools, starting an hour before the school day begins and until one hour after classes let out.

 “Hungry children, children in fear, cannot learn well,” Carvalho said in a news conference.

-He also announced a number of measures intended to protect students and families, including adding or altering bus routes to accommodate more students.
-The district is to distribute a family preparedness packet that includes know-your-rights information, emergency contact updates and tips on designating a backup caregiver in case a parent is detained.
+He announced several measures intended to protect students and families, including adding or altering bus routes to accommodate more students.
+The district will also distribute a family preparedness packet that includes know-your-rights information, emergency contact updates and tips on designating a backup caregiver in case a parent is detained.

-The sprawling district, which covers more than two dozen cities, is the nation's second largest with more than 500,000 students.
-According to the teachers' union, 30,000 students are immigrants, and an estimated quarter of them are without legal status.
+The sprawling district, which covers more than two dozen cities, is the nation's second largest, with more than 500,000 students.
+Some 30,000 students are immigrants, and an estimated quarter of them are without legal status, according to the teachers’ union.

 Federal immigration enforcement near schools causes concern